Overflow404/space-invaders/README.md

 This is a modern reimagining of Space Invaders built in Rust, using:

-- Bevy — a powerful, data-driven game engine built in Rust
+- Bevy: a powerful, data-driven game engine built in Rust

-- ECS (Entity Component System) — to keep game logic modular, scalable, and clean
+- ECS (Entity Component System): to keep game logic modular, scalable, and clean

 - Bevy’s rendering + input systems

-- A custom domain layer to model gameplay logic
+- A custom domain layer to model gameplay logic without coupling with Bevy